-- Mandatory local sourcing can limit companies' ability to deliver medicines in the most effective manner. - Policies that enable a favourable ecosystem for investment in innovation will also support the resilience of supply.
+- Mandatory local sourcing can limit companies' ability to deliver medicines in the most effective manner. - Likewise, supply of some critical medicines depends on a sustainable economic model. - Policies that enable a favourable ecosystem for investment in innovation will also support the resilience of supply.

-Enable Innovation
+Enable Life Sciences Innovation

-- Intellectual Property (IP) is the key driver of medical innovation. - Fostering an R&D ecosystem to deliver that innovation is the best way to protect patients in Europe and globally.
+- Intellectual Property (IP) is the key driver of medical innovation. - To support innovation, including in production, technology transfer must always be voluntary and on mutually agreed terms. - Fostering an R&D ecosystem to deliver that innovation is the best way to protect patients in Europe and globally.

-Optimise Use of Data and Dialoque
+Optimise Use of Data and Dialogue